CodeAvecSara/2024-InnovAI-Hackathon/README.md

 - **Cultural Preservation**: Highlight the unique know-how of Moroccan craftsmanship.
 - **Sustainability**: Promote an eco-friendly and inclusive approach to souk digitalization.

-## 💡 How It Works
-1. **Artisans Register**: Simple onboarding for vendors to join the platform.
-2. **Product Listing**: Upload products with descriptions in multiple languages.
-3. **AI Integration**: Real-time insights for inventory, pricing, and demand forecasts.
-4. **Visitor Experience**: International customers explore souks through AR-enhanced interactions and secure digital payments.

-## 🤝 Collaboration Opportunities
-We are actively seeking partnerships with:
-- **Artisans and Souk Associations**
-- **Tech Innovators in AI and AR**
-- **Payment Solution Providers**
-- **Cultural and Tourism Organizations**

-## 🌐 Join Us in Making Souks Smart and Global
-Be part of the Souk Connect journey!
-Together, we can ensure that Moroccan artisans thrive in the digital era while preserving the soul of our traditional souks.

  "Preserving heritage, embracing innovation."